ABOUT

 My Journey of Becoming a Therapist:

-My areas of speciality are areas that I have had my own experiences and healing around.
-Having a bicultural identity and being caught between two worlds without feeling like I fully belonged to either sparked my interest in psychology.
-When I immigrated at age 17 and felt like I had to form a new sense of self, I became interested in how our upbringing, environment, and cultural background influence our identity development.
-This led me to obtain my master's degree in social work, where I could focus on supporting others through immigration, displacement, and the mental health challenges related to being in a new environment.
+My areas of specialty are deeply connected to my own experiences and healing journey.
+Growing up with a bicultural identity and living in between two worlds—sparked my interest in psychology.
+When I immigrated at age 17 and had to re-define who I was in a new place, I became interested in how our upbringing, environment, and cultural background shape our identities.

-I started in community mental health agencies providing long-term therapy to culturally diverse adults dealing with anxiety, depression, trauma, life transitions, chronic medical conditions, sexual abuse, relationship issues, and family conflict.
+I began my career at community mental health agencies, providing long-term therapy to culturally diverse adults struggling with anxiety, depression, trauma, life transitions, chronic medical conditions, sexual abuse, relationship difficulties, and family conflict.

-After completing my licensure requirements, I worked for over a decade in private practices and university counseling centers, where I worked with medical students/health professionals, creatives, artists, first and second-generation graduate students, and new mothers.
+After completing my licensure, I spent over a decade working in private practices and university counseling centers, supporting medical students, health professionals, creatives, artists, first- and second-generation graduate students, and new mothers.

-My personal journey fuels my passion for supporting first and second-generation immigrants, anxious high achievers experiencing self-doubt, those navigating infertility and postpartum challenges, and mothers balancing their personal and professional lives.
+My personal journey fuels my passion for supporting first- and second-generation immigrants, anxious high achievers facing self-doubt, individuals navigating infertility and postpartum challenges, and mothers balancing personal and professional lives.

-When I’m not working, I like to spend time with my family and friends, I love a good dinner table gathering.
+When I’m not working, I like to spend time with my family and friends —there’s nothing like a good dinner table gathering to nourish my soul.

-What nourishes my soul is eating good food with the people that I love, dancing freely to music, and spending time in nature.
+What truly feeds me is sharing good food with loved ones, dancing freely to music, and spending time in nature

 What energizes me is moving my body, making or looking at art, traveling to new places, and learning new things.